aff3ct/MIPP/README.md

 	rout.store(&out[i]);
 }

-// Scalar tail loop: compute the remaining elements that can't be vectorized. for (int i = vecLoopSize; i < n; i++) {
+// scalar tail loop: compute the remaining elements that can't be vectorized. for (int i = vecLoopSize; i < n; i++) {
 	out[i] = 0.75f * in1[i] * std::exp(in2[i]);
 }
 // ...
 ```

-### Masked instructions
+### Masked Instructions

 MIPP comes with two generic and templatized masked functions (`mask` and
 `maskz`).
-Those functions allow you to benefit from the AVX-512 masked
+Those functions allow you to benefit from the AVX-512 and SVE masked
 instructions. `mask` and `maskz` functions are retro compatible with older
 instruction sets.